 Although there is no specific treatment for the disease, a doctor may be able to help treat your symptoms.
 Avoid getting any other mosquito bites, because if you are sick and a mosquito bites you, it can spread the disease to other people.
 Because of the "growing evidence of a link between Zika and microcephaly" the CDC issued a travel alert on January 15, 2016 advising pregnant women to consider postponing travel to the following countries and territories: Brazil, Colombia, El Salvador, French Guiana, Guatemala, Haiti, Honduras, Martinique, Mexico, Panama, Paraguay, Suriname, Venezuela, and the Commonwealth of Puerto Rico.
 The agency also suggested that women thinking about becoming pregnant should consult with their physicians before travelling.
 For more travel health information, see the CDC destinations section and search for the country you are planning to visit (see also figure 1).

-Figure 1: Global distribution of countries that have past or current evidence of Zika virus transmission (as of 18 April 2016).
+Figure 1: Countries that have past or current evidence of Zika transmission (as of January 2016).
 Adapted from CDC .
 The CDC has a comprehensive site describing countries and areas with active Zika virus transmission.